opendxl/opendxl-domaintools-client-python/doc/sdk/basicnameservermonitorexample.rst

 From the DomainTools
 `Name Server Monitor documentation <https://www.domaintools.com/resources/api-documentation/name-server-monitor/>`_:

-        The Name Server Monitor API searches the daily activity of all our monitored TLDs on any given name server.
-New, Deleted and Transferred domains records can be queried up to 6 days in the past.
+        `"The Name Server Monitor API searches the daily activity of all our monitored TLDs on any given name server.
+New, Deleted and Transferred domains records can be queried up to 6 days in the past."`